frnsys/doug/readme.md

 To view a preview drawn from the JSON stroke data, open `preview.html`.
 Append `#filename.json` to it to load a particular file in the `drawings` folder.
 If you don't specify a file, it will try to load `drawings/0000.json`.

+# converting json to svg

+If you need to convert a JSON file of steps to SVG, you can use `json2svg.py`.
+For example:

+    ./json2svg.py test.json

 ---

 <https://commons.wikimedia.org/w/index.php?title=Special:Search&limit=500&offset=0&profile=default&search=line+drawing+svg&searchToken=858sogt2izud1zwltfuemoj0u>